 - Temperature/humidity sensors on 2004/5 era VP2 stations are no longer available and cannot be substituted by the more recent type;

-- There is the ‘green dot’ logger issue, which prevents older Weatherlink loggers being used with console manufactured over the past 2-3 years – see the green dot topic for further information;
+- There is the ‘green dot’ logger issue, which prevents older Weatherlink loggers being used with consoles manufactured since 2011 – see the green dot topic for further information;

 - Original Vantage Pro (VP1) wireless and cabled parts are incompatible with the equivalent VP2 parts.
-(VP1 stations have now been out of production for over 10 years and the great majority of VP1 components are no longer available.
+(VP1 stations have now been out of production for almost 15 years and the great majority of VP1 components are no longer available.
 See the VP1 topic for more details.);